Create a Live/Surround Template

-Live/surround templates can be used for a variety of things, e.g. for creating classes, DTO’s or skeletons for unit tests.
+Live/surround templates can be used for a variety of things, for example for creating classes, DTO’s or skeletons for unit tests.

 The body of a live/surround template consists of plain text, which will appear as is, and parameters.
 The idea is to combine these to maximize efficiency when invoking the template.

 Create a new live/surround template